Que (What)

 |---|---|---|

 | 1.
-Je voudrais commander. | 🗣️ zhuh voo-dray koh-mahn-day 🧩 Je voudrais (I would like) + commander (to order) |
+Je voudrais commander. | 🗣️ zhuh voo-dray koh-mahn-day 🧩 Je voudrais (I would like — polite form of vouloir) + commander (to order) |

 ਜ਼ੂ ਵੂ-ਦਰੇ ਕੋ-ਮੌਂ-ਦੇ "I would like to order." |

-| 4.
-Que voulez-vous commander ? | 🗣️ kuh voo-lay-voo koh-mahn-day 🧩 Que (What) + voulez-vous (do you want) |
+| 2.
+Que voulez-vous commander ? | 🗣️ kuh voo-lay-voo koh-mahn-day 🧩 Que (What) + voulez-vous (do you want) + commander (to order) — Reuses voulez-vous |

 ਕੂ ਵੂ-ਲੇ-ਵੂ ਕੋ-ਮੌਂ-ਦੇ?
-"What do you want to order?" |
+"What would you like to order?" |

 Essayer (To Try)